Leadership and Administration

 Staub received his BA and MA in Anthropology from Wesleyan University, and a Ph.D. in Folklore and Folklife from the University of Pennsylvania.
 He holds practitioner certification in conflict mediation and as a conflict resolution educator.

-Douglas Barrera, Associate Director for Faculty and Community Engagement
+Douglas Barrera, Senior Associate Director for Faculty and Community Engagement

 Bio